 FGN bonds measured at amortised cost are assessed to have low credit risk at each reporting date based on their respective external credit ratings.
 As such, the Group assumes that the credit risk on these financial instruments have not increased significantly since initial recognition as permitted by IFRS 9 and recognises 12 month ECL for these assets.
-There was additional impairment of N362.36m on financial assets and a writeback of N18.52m on loans to customers during the period ended 31 December 2021.
+There was additional impairment of N6.14b on financial assets during the period under review.